Stoclet Palace

 The sumptuous dining and music rooms of the Stoclet Palace exemplified the theatrical spaces of the Gesamtkunstwerk ("total work of art"), celebrating sight, sound, and taste in a symphony of sensual harmonies that paralleled the operas of Richard Wagner, from whom the concept originated.
 In his designs for the Stoclet Palace, Hoffmann was particularly attuned to fashion and to the Viennese identity of the new style of interior, even designing a dress for Madame Stoclet so that she would not clash with her living room decor as she had while wearing a French Paul Poiret gown.

-The mansion is owned by the Stoclet family and is not open to visitors.
-Until recently no outsider, not even experts helping with restoration were allowed in.
+The Stoclet Palace is still owned by the Stoclet family and is not open to visitors.
+Until recently, no outsider, not even experts helping with restoration, were allowed in.
 The building has received protected status by the Monuments and Sites Directorate of the Brussels-Capital Region, and it was designated as a World Heritage Site by UNESCO in June 2009.

+The mansion is located at 279–281, avenue de Tervueren/Tervurenlaan, bordering the Square Léopold II/Leopold II-plein.
+This site is served by Montgomery metro station (on line 1 of the Brussels Metro), as well as the tram stop Léopold II/Leopold II (on lines 39 and 44).